-If execution reaches a return statement within the loop, the loop is abruptly terminated.
+If execution reaches a return statement within a while or for loop, the loop is abruptly terminated.

-Execution of a loop can also be controlled with a break or continue statement, which can only appear within the body of a loop.
+Execution of a while or for loop can also be controlled with a break or continue statement, which can only appear within the body of a loop.